Search

 2. Initialize the Editor in TypeScript#

-Open src/app/app.component.ts and replace it with:
+Open src/app/app.ts and replace the content with:

 import { AfterViewInit, Component, ElementRef, ViewChild } from '@angular/core';